EAD-GCES/SumitShrestha-EAD/Assignment/Assignment 1/Government Architecture.md

 - It provides technical descriptions of the organizational goals, business and administrative process, information requirements, supporting applications and technology infrastructure of the enterprise.

-- GEAF promotes consistency in the government models and its business process, service and infrastructure.
+- GEAF promotes consistency in the government models and its business processes, services and infrastructures.

 - It guides our transformation towards a coherent digital government.